msheward287/slidedecks/README.md

 # slidedecks
-Slide Decks from presentations and other things
+Slide decks from presentations and other things